rvosa/barcode-data-portal/ARCHITECTURE.md

 #### ETL Pipeline
 - Located in the `ETL/` directory
-- Extracts data from BOLD's internal database
+- Extracts data from BOLD's internal PostgreSQL database
 - Transforms it into optimized documents
 - Loads data into Couchbase
 - Generates summary and terms collections